Salesforce

 Salesforce reverse ETL allows you to sync data on a schedule from your Weld App automatically into Salesforce.

-- Click on the Reverse ETL button in the side bar and click + New on the top right.
+- Click on the Reverse ETL button in the side bar to navigate to the page.

 - In the connector setup form, enter the destination schema name of your choice.